 During the growing season, in the spring and summer, pink velvet bananas will appreciate being fed regularly with fertilizer.

 To see the best results from your pink velvet banana tree, you should keep the soil consistently moist, but not waterlogged, through the spring and summer.
-This isn't a drought-tolerant plant, and if the soil or potting mix becomes dried out, it can prevent healthy growth.
+This isn't a drought-tolerant plant, and if the soil or potting mix becomes dried out, it can inhibit healthy growth.

 Watering should be cut back significantly through the winter season.